 Most people have memories of their mothers forcing Brussel sprouts down their gullets as children.
 At least, that is what TV would have me believe.
-I unfortunately don’t have such memories.
-I grew up with my mother, and as a general rule, my mother and I have varying palates.
-I love spicy, salty, stinky foods (peppers, bleu cheese, mayo, broccoli, etc.), whereas she prefers more mild flavors.
-Needless to say, Brussel sprouts were not introduced into my diet until later in my childhood.
-To be exact, I was at friend’s house, and was 16 years old.
+I, unfortunately, don’t have such memories.
+Brussel sprouts were not introduced into my diet until later in my childhood.
+To be exact, I was at a friend’s house and I was 16 years old.

 - Preheat oven to a temperature of 375 degrees.